Heavenly hopes for that memorable date…

 An Affair to Remember (1957) Trailer, CaryGantVideos and photos from 20th Century Fox

 I’d only heard of An Affair to Remember (1957) from the references made in the Tom Hanks and Meg Ryan romantic comedy, Sleepless in Seattle (1993).
-The most memorable scene being where Rita Wilson’s character Suzy literally gets super tearful talking about this movie with the only person concerned being Hanks’ screen son.
+The most memorable scene is where Rita Wilson’s character Suzy literally gets super tearful talking about this movie with the only person concerned being Hanks’ screen son.

 There is ambivalence from her screen husband Greg (Victor Garber) and Sam (off-screen husband, Hanks) who then dismiss it as a chick’s movie and then move on in the conversation.
 I can totally relate to this scene, especially the men’s response, as recently as last year.

-This when a stepdude naturally assumed I would cry at Star Wars The Force Awakens (2016) in Hans Solo’s final scenes discussing this as a given fact rather than a possibility.
+This was when a stepdude naturally assumed I would cry at Star Wars The Force Awakens (2016) in Hans Solo’s final scenes discussing this as a given fact rather than a possibility.
 As I do have a habit of crying at most movies (last crying at World War Z (2013)).
 Much to my family’s unconditional acceptance.

-So the film starts with newscasters around the world reporting that Nicki Ferrante (Cary Grant), the notorious playboy has got engaged to be married.
+So the film starts with newscasters around the world reporting that Nicki Ferrante (Cary Grant), the notorious playboy has gotten engaged to be married.
 Ferrante is travelling alone from Europe to New York to meet his fiancée, and the world is interested in how this heiress has snared the most eligible of bachelors.

 Meanwhile, Ferrante is fending off his many admirers, looking rather dashing in a tuxedo.
 But he appears to be a bit of a cad and a bounder, with a recent fling angrily telephoning him angrily about this news.
 Looking for a mislaid cigarette case, Ferrante finds it in the hands of one, Terry McKay (Deborah Kerr).